Important COVID-19 travel guidance

 Don’t pick up strangers or stop to help distressed motorists or pedestrians.
 Hijackers sometimes use these techniques to trick motorists into stopping their vehicle.
 If in doubt, drive directly to a police station.

-Traffic accidents are common due to the condition of the roads and poor driving and vehicle standards.
+Traffic accidents are common in Mozambique due to the condition of the roads and poor driving and vehicle standards.
 Always drive carefully and be aware of pedestrians using the roads.

 Overland travel on public transport can be hazardous due to poor vehicle and road conditions.
 If you doubt a vehicle’s condition, make alternative arrangements.